 48 And he commanded them to be baptized in the name of the Lord.
 Then prayed they him to tarry certain days.

 Cornelius believed in God.
 Receiving the Holy Ghost is not believing in God.
-It comes from a hunger and a thirst that praying and giving and fearing God cannot quench.
+It comes from a hunger and a thirst that praying, giving, and fearing God cannot quench.
 After the Holy Ghost fell, Cornelius was water-baptized in the name of the Lord.

 Tongues quench a hunger that praying in our understanding will not quench.
 Tongues quench a hunger and a thirst that giving to the poor will not quench, and tongues quench a hunger and a thirst that fearing God and living righteously will not quench.